mth/yeti/doc/intro.rst

         swapMin i = swapAt a i (fold selectLess i [i + 1 .. length a - 1]);
         for [0 .. length a - 2] swapMin);

-Here a ``selectLess`` is defined to give index of smaller element and is used in a fold to find index of smallest element in range [i .. length a - 1].
-The ``swapMin`` function swaps the smallest element with the element at index ``i``, ensuring that there is no larger element after the element at index ``i``.
+Here a ``selectLess`` is defined to give index of the smaller element and is used in a fold to find index of the smallest element in range [i .. length a - 1].
+The ``swapMin`` function swaps the smallest element with the element at index ``i``, ensuring that there is no smaller element after the element at index ``i``.
 The ``swapMin`` will be repeated for a range ``[0 .. length a - 2]``, which will ensure the ascending order of the array elements.